 What is the best type of bank account?

+The best type of bank account is the one that matches your preferences.
 It also helps when the bank is transparent about what it can do for you and has a proven track record.